-Explainer: Will we need vaccine passports to do fun things?
+EXPLAINER: Will we need vaccine passports to do fun things?

 WHAT’S WRONG WITH QR CODES?

 The barcode known as a QR code was originally designed to help track products in a factory.
-These days, it’s increasingly being used to track people.
+These days, it’s increasingly being used to track people’s devices.

 “Those systems are a giant leap towards tracking people’s location,” Schwartz said.
 “There’s a very real risk of mission creep once there are scanners at doors and people are showing their scannable token to pass through.”